 James Marshall reviews how a coach should work with high-level athletes.

-Coaching athletes at all levels calls for a variety of skills; depending on the support structure, the coach is likely to have to be motivator, technical expert, psychologist, bus driver, kit-carrier, administrator and manager, to name but a few of the obvious roles.
+Coaching athletes at all levels call for a variety of skills; depending on the support structure, the coach is likely to have to be a motivator, technical expert, psychologist, bus driver, kit-carrier, administrator and manager, to name but a few of the obvious roles.

 When coaching a group of athletes, the coach will have to deal with varying levels of experience and ability as well as differing personalities.
 And as the athletes in the group develop, the coach may have to change his or her coaching style to ensure continued success.